 - Section 3.
-Voting shall be by secret written ballot.
+Voting to elect new community planning group members shall be by secret written ballot.
 Proxy voting for elections is not allowed under any circumstances.
 Development and promotion of "slates" of candidates is contrary to the intent of Council Policy 600-24 and is not allowed. - Section 4.
 The CMRSSCC's election becomes final after announcing the election results at the conclusion of the noticed, regular March monthly planning group meeting.
 The Chair is responsible for preparing, certifying and forwarding the election report to the City.
 New members shall be seated in April at the start of the regular meeting in order to allow their full participation as elected members at the April planning group meeting.